 Section 26.
 The game.
 The game shall consist of nine innings to each side, when, should the number of runs be equal, the play shall be continued until a majority of runs, upon an equal number of innings, shall be declared, which shall conclude the game.

 Section 28.
 Duties of the umpire.
 The umpire shall take care that the regulations respecting the ball, bats, bases, and the pitcher’s and striker’s positions are strictly observed.
-He shall keep a record of the game in a book prepared for the purpose; he shall be the judge of fair and unfair play, and shall determine all disputes and differences which may occur during the game; he shall take especial care to declare all foul balls and balks immediately upon their occurrence, unasked, and in a distinct and audible manner.
+He shall keep a record of the game in a book prepared for the purpose; he shall be the judge of fair and unfair play and shall determine all disputes and differences which may occur during the game; he shall take special care to declare all foul balls and balks immediately upon their occurrence, unasked, and in a distinct and audible manner.

 Section 29.
 Selection of umpire/scorers.
-In all matches, the umpire shall be selected by the captains of the respective sides, shall perform all the duties enumerated in Section 28, except recording the game, which shall be done by two scorers, one of whom shall be appointed by each of the contending clubs.
+In all matches, the umpire shall be selected by the captains of the respective sides, and shall perform all the duties enumerated in Section 28, except recording the game, which shall be done by two scorers, one of whom shall be appointed by each of the contending clubs.

 Section 30.
 Betting prohibited.
 No person engaged in a match, either as umpire, scorer, or player, shall be directly or indirectly interested in any bet upon the game.
-Neither umpire, scorer, nor player shall be changed during a match, unless with the consent both parties, except for a violation of this law, and except as provided in Section 27, and then the umpire may dismiss any transgressor.
+Neither umpire, scorer, nor player shall be changed during a match, unless with the consent of both parties, except for a violation of this law, and except as provided in Section 27, and then the umpire may dismiss any transgressor.

 Section 31.
 Suspending and completing the game.
-The umpire in the match shall determine when play shall be suspended; and if the game cannot be concluded, it shall be decided by the last even innings, provided five innings have been played, and the party having the greatest number of runs shall be declared the winner.
+The umpire in the match shall determine when play shall be suspended, if the game cannot be concluded, it shall be decided by the last even innings, provided five innings have been played, and the party having the greatest number of runs shall be declared the winner.

 Section 32.
 Special ground rules.
-Clubs may adopt such rules respecting balls knocked beyond or outside of the bounds of the field, as the circumstances of the ground may demand and these rules shall govern all matches played upon the ground, provided that they are distinctly made known to every player and umpire previous to the commencement of the game.
+Clubs may adopt such rules respecting balls knocked beyond or outside of the bounds of the field, as the circumstances of the ground may demand, and these rules shall govern all matches played upon the ground, provided that they are distinctly made known to every player and umpire previous to the commencement of the game.

 Section 33.
 Interfering with participants.
-No person shall be permitted to approach or to speak with the umpire, scorers or players, or in any manner to interrupt or interfere during the progress of the game, unless by special request of the umpire.
+No person shall be permitted to approach or to speak with the umpire, scorers or players or in any manner to interrupt or interfere during the progress of the game unless by special request of the umpire.

 Section 34.
 Eligible umpires and scorers.
 No person shall be permitted to act as umpire or scorer in any match unless he shall be a member of a Base Ball Club, governed by these rules.

 Section 35.
 Forfeited game.
-Whenever a match shall have been determined upon between two clubs, play shall be called at the exact hour appointed; and should either party fail to produce their players within fifteen minutes thereafter, the party so failing shall admit a defeat.
+Whenever a match shall have been determined upon between two clubs, play shall be called at the exact hour appointed, and should either party fail to produce their players within fifteen minutes thereafter, the party so failing shall admit a defeat.

 Section 36.
 Ineligible players.
-No person who may be in arrears to any club he may have belonged to previous to the one he is then a member of, shall not be competent to play in a match unless such arrears are paid.
+No person who may be in arrears to any club he may have belonged to previous to the one he is then a member of shall not be competent to play in a match unless such arrears are paid.

 Section 37.
 Calling strikes.
-Should a striker stand at the bat without striking at good balls repeatedly pitched to him, for the purpose of delaying the game, or of giving an advantage to a player, the umpire, after warning him, shall call one strike, and if he persists in such action, two, and three strikes.
-When three strikes called, he shall be subject to the same rules as if he had struck at the three balls.
+Should a striker stand at the bat without striking at good balls repeatedly pitched to him for the purpose of delaying the game, or of giving an advantage to a player, the umpire, after warning him, shall call one strike, and if he persists in such action, two, and three strikes.
+When three strikes are called, he shall be subject to the same rules as if he had struck at the three balls.